-Outcome $y{it}$ depends on the outcome of other individuals to whom i is socially tied, $y{jt}$ , and $x{jt}$ includes characteristics of those individuals. $W{0,ij}$ measures how the outcome and characteristics of j causally impact the outcome for i.
-The network is initially assumed to be fixed over time, but we later provide an extension of the method for time-varying networks.
-As outcomes for all individuals obey equations analogous to (1), the system of equations can be written in matrix notation where the structure of interactions is captured by the adjacency matrix, denoted by $W_0$ .
-Our approach allows for unobserved heterogeneity across individuals $\alpha_i$ and common shocks to all individuals $\alpha_t$ .
-This framework encompasses the classic linear-in-means specification of Manski (1993).
-In his terminology, $\rho_0$ and $\gamma_0$ capture endogenous and exogenous social effects, and $\alpha_t$ captures correlated effects.
+Outcome y{it} depends on the outcomes of other individuals to whom i is socially tied, y{jt} , and x{jt} includes characteristics of those individuals.3 $W{0,ij}$ measures how the outcome and characteristics of j causally impact the outcome for i.
+The network is initially assumed to be fixed over time, and we later provide an extension of the method for time-varying networks.
+As outcomes for all individuals obey equations analogous to (1), the system of equations can be written in matrix notation, where the structure of interactions is captured by the adjacency matrix, denoted by W_0 .
+Our approach allows for unobserved heterogeneity across individuals α_i and common shocks to individuals α_t .
+This framework encompasses a classic linear-in-means specification as in Manski (1993).
+In his terminology, ρ_0 and γ_0 capture endogenous and exogenous social effects, and α_t captures correlated effects.
 The distinction between endogenous and exogenous peer effects is critical, as only the former generates social multiplier effects.
+In line with the literature, we maintain that the same W_0 governs the structure of both endogenous and exogenous effects.
+We later discuss relaxing this assumption when more than one regressor is used.

-Manski's seminal contribution set out the reflection problem of separately identifying endogenous, exogenous and correlated effects in linear models.
-However, it has been somewhat overlooked that he also set out another challenge on the identification of the social network in the first place.
-This is the problem we tackle and so expand the scope of identification beyond $\rho_0$ , $\beta_0$ and $\gamma_0$ .
-Our point of departure from much of the literature is to therefore presume $W_0$ is entirely unknown to the researcher.
-We derive sufficient conditions under which all the entries in $W_0$ , and the endogenous and exogenous social effect parameters, $\rho_0$ and $\gamma_0$ , are globally identified.
-By identifying the social interactions matrix $W_0$ , our results allow the recovery of aggregate network characteristics such as the degree distribution and patterns of homophily, as well as node-level statistics such as the strength of social interactions between nodes, and the centrality of nodes.
-This is useful because such aggregate and node-level statistics often map back to underlying models of social interaction (Ballester et al., 2006; Jackson et al., 2017; de Paula, 2017).
+Manski's seminal contribution set out the reflection problem of separately identifying endogenous, exogenous, and correlated effects in linear models.
+However, it has been somewhat overlooked that he also set out another challenge in the identification of the social network in the first place.4 This is the problem we tackle, and thus, we expand the scope of identification beyond ρ_0 , β_0 , and γ_0 .
+Our point of departure from much of the literature is therefore to presume W_0 is entirely unknown to the researcher.
+We derive sufficient conditions under which all the entries in W_0 , and the endogenous and exogenous social effect parameters, ρ_0 and γ_0 , are globally identified from "reduced form" parameters.
+By identifying the social interactions matrix W_0 , our results allow the recovery of aggregate network characteristics, such as the degree distribution and patterns of homophily, as well as node-level statistics such as the strength of social interactions between nodes, and the centrality of nodes.
+Such aggregate and node-level statistics often map back to underlying models of social interaction (Ballester et al., 2006; Jackson et al., 2017; de Paula, 2017).